GRIDAPPSD/GOSS-GridAPPS-D/docs/source/developer_resources/RC1_Tasks.rst

    c.
 Develop a heuristic volt-var application (VVO) in the bound
       language

    d.
-Integrate VVO into OSPRREYS
+Integrate VVO into GridAPPS-D

 3) Messaging and Data Manager